harcokuppens/pmwiki-basic/README.md

               or
      https://localhost:8443

+## How to debug in vscod

 Within vscode you can then easily edit and debug php code.
 The `Dockerfile` for the container has already buildin a `launch.json` for debugging with xdebug within vscode.
 So everything is already setup to directly debug php code.

+To start debugging:

+1. **In vscode launch the "Listen for Xdebug" debug launch configuration.**

+   This will start the debugger in vscode which launches for you the xdebug server on TCP port 9003 in vscode to which a webbrowser client can connect to.

+2. **In a browser open an URL to your php webapplication.** If you have a breakpoint set in your code, then vscode will be opened at that breakpoint.
+The debug session is automatically started.

+   The php/xdebug server is configured such that on a http request the xdebugging session will automatically be setup.
+This means that on a http request the webserver will connect its buildin xdebug server to the xdebug client server in vscode, after which a debugging session is started which works further over the DBGP protocol.

 ## Helper scripts